ChronoSheets/ChronoSheets-PHP-Client/docs/Api/ReportsApi.md

 );
 $startDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The start date for the date range.
 Report data in the response is after this date
 $endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The end date for the date range.
 Report data in the response is before this date
-$xChronosheetsAuth = "xChronosheetsAuth_example"; // string | The ChronoSheets Auth Token
+$xChronosheetsAuth = 'xChronosheetsAuth_example'; // string | The ChronoSheets Auth Token
-$userIds = "userIds_example"; // string | A comma-separated list of user Ids, if you want to filter the report data to particular users.
+$userIds = 'userIds_example'; // string | A comma-separated list of user Ids, if you want to filter the report data to particular users.
 If you want all, send a blank string.
-$forceOnlyThisChart = "forceOnlyThisChart_example"; // string | A flag to indicate which report data you require.
+$forceOnlyThisChart = 'forceOnlyThisChart_example'; // string | A flag to indicate which report data you require.
 Choose a particular set of data, or if you want all data use the 'NotForced' option.

 try {
     $result = $apiInstance->reportsGetAllChartsDataAdmin($startDate, $endDate, $xChronosheetsAuth, $userIds, $forceOnlyThisChart);